Dylmoco/smoothr/storefronts/platforms/README.md

 ## forceStripeIframeStyle helper

 The checkout adapter exposes `forceStripeIframeStyle()`, which runs automatically right after `.mount()` on each Stripe card field.
 It fixes the notorious “1px iframe bug” that can appear in flexbox layouts by forcing the Stripe Elements iframe to remain at `100%` width.
+Stripe Elements automatically inherit font and color styles from their container, so extra CSS is rarely needed.

 ## Webflow integration